4.1. Set traffic control (tcset

 --rate BANDWIDTH_RATE, --bandwidth-rate BANDWIDTH_RATE

-bandwidth rate is 8 bps. valid units are either:
+network bandwidth rate [bit per second]. the minimum bandwidth rate is 8 bps. valid units are either: [kK]bps, [kK]bits?(/|\s?per\s?)(s|sec|second), [kK]ibps,

---delay LATENCY_TIME round trip network delay. the valid range is from 0ms
+--delay LATENCY_TIME round trip network delay. the valid range is from 0ms to 60min. valid time units are: d/day/days, h/hour/hours, m/min/mins/minute/minutes, s/sec/secs/second/seconds,

-string found, considered milliseconds as the time
+ms/msec/msecs/millisecond/milliseconds, us/usec/usecs/microsecond/microseconds. if no unit string is found, consider milliseconds as the time unit. (default=0ms)

 --delay-distro LATENCY_DISTRO_TIME

-valid time units are: d/day/days, h/hour/hours,
+without this option. valid time units are: d/day/days, h/hour/hours, m/min/mins/minute/minutes, s/sec/secs/second/seconds, ms/msec/msecs/millisecond/milliseconds,

-string found, considered milliseconds as the time
+us/usec/usecs/microsecond/microseconds. if no unit string is found, consider milliseconds as the time unit.

 --delay-distribution {normal,pareto,paretonormal}

-[limitation] this parameter can not be shown by
+choose the delay distribution. (default=normal)", [limitation] this parameter can not be shown by tcshow, and export/import as config.

 --loss PACKET_LOSS_RATE

-round trip packet loss rate [%]. the valid range is
+round trip packet loss rate [%]. the valid range is from 0 to 100. (default=0)

 --duplicate PACKET_DUPLICATE_RATE

-round trip packet duplicate rate [%]. the valid range
+round trip packet duplicate rate [%]. the valid range is from 0 to 100. (default=0)

 --corrupt CORRUPTION_RATE

-packet corruption rate [%]. the valid range is from 0
+packet corruption rate [%]. the valid range is from 0 to 100. packet corruption means a single-bit error at a random offset in the packet. (default=0)

 --reordering REORDERING_RATE

-packet reordering rate [%]. the valid range is from 0
+packet reordering rate [%]. the valid range is from 0 to 100. (default=0)

 --shaping-algo {htb,tbf}